electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/mychanges/_index.md

 - New packages for the US marked
 - The streaming service Apple Music is now available optionally as a new Audi connect service.
 - Support for Wirless Android Auto
+- Shortcut to charging screen in MMI added to lower MMI screen

 ![Chronos Grey](chronosgrey.jpg "New color for 2022 - Chronos Grey")